Cartridges

 • not as precise as microline or Shibata

-• increased distortion toward inner grooves
+• distortion increases more noticeably toward the inner grooves of a record

 Microline Stylus

-A microline stylus is a line-contact profile engineered to mimic the shape of the chisel-like cutting stylus used in mastering lathes.
+A microline stylus is a line contact profile engineered to mimic the shape of the chisel-like cutting stylus used in mastering lathes.
 This allows it to track the groove with extreme accuracy.

 How It Works